Pinus lambertiana: Distribution

-The sugar pine occurs in the mountains of Oregon and California in the Western United States, and Baja California in northwestern Mexico; specifically the Cascade Range, Sierra Nevada, Coast Ranges, and Sierra San Pedro Martir.
-It is generally more abundant towards the south and can be found growing in elevations between 500 and 1500 m above sea level.
+The sugar pine occurs in Oregon and California in the Western United States southward to Baja California, specifically in the Cascade Range, Sierra Nevada, Coast Ranges, and Sierra San Pedro Martir.
+It is generally more abundant towards the south and can be found between 500 and 1500 m above sea level.

 Genome

 The massive 31 gigabase mega-genome of sugar pine has been sequenced in 2016 by the large PineRefSeq consortium.
 This makes the genome one of the largest sequenced and assembled so far.

 The transposable elements that make up the megagenome are linked to the evolutionary change of the sugar pine.
 The sugar pine contains extended regions of non-coding DNA, most of which is derived from transposable elements.
 The genome of the sugar pine represents one extreme in all plants, with a stable diploid genome that is expanded by the proliferation of transposable elements, in contrast to the frequent polyploidization events in angiosperms.